Lidcer/DiscordDynamicMusicBotAddon/README.md

-# DiscordYoutubePlayer
+# Discord Dynamic Music Bot Addon
-DiscordYoutubePlayer is a music bot addon that adds music feature to your bot.
-It has live progression tracker and streams high quality music.
+Discord Dynamic Music Bot Addon is a music bot addon that adds music feature to your bot.
+It has live progression tracker and streams high quality music from youtube.

 In order for bot to work you have to install FFMPEG You can get it here: https://www.ffmpeg.org/